 I am now warning my daughter about Giant Hogweed as it grows close to her home on the banks of the River Severn.
 Sadly this means that her kids cannot enjoy the outdoor freedoms that I had, as they cannot be trusted NOT to touch this highly toxic plant!
 Make sure your dogs don’t pick up sap on their coats that you then inadvertently touch!

 Giant Hogweed sap is highly toxic to humans causing 3rd degree burns and huge photosensitive blisters which reoccur for years whenever the skin is exposed to light.
 And once the toxin is in your system it stays there for up to seven years.
 Additionally getting the sap in the eyes can cause blindness.
-So this is really one plant you and your children want to avoid at all costs.
+It’s useful to be able to identify Giant hogweed because you and your children want to avoid at all costs.

 Mike Duddy, River Trust expert, said: “If you don’t know what the plant is, it’s exceedingly dangerous.
 It is, without a shadow of a doubt, the most dangerous plant in Britain.”